mreidsma/talks/aware/awareness.md

 Note:
 EDS' autosuggest feature is particularly suceptible to searches where you type a category of person followed by "are" - such as here where EDS suggests that popular terms are "women are more emotional than men" and "women are weaker than men."

+While the algorithm was clearly designed to show "popular" searches, users often interpret these suggestions as "good" searches, ones that are sanctioned by the search tool, not just a reflection of the worst of humanity equipped with a million keyboards.

 -----